nofatclips/codecademy-python/datetime.md

     my_birthdate = datetime.combine(date, time)

 This variety of factory and constructor methods allows you a great degree of freedom and flexibility in the development of your application.
 You can represent dates and times using whatever convention suits you best: Python has a method for that!

+Next time we'll see what we can do with these objects, but since I'd hate to leave you with a dry mouth, I'll guide you through a simple example in the problem of the week.